 A dermatologist can help you develop a skin care plan that helps reduce your flare-ups.
 This would make the visit medically necessary.

-Medicare doesn’t cover prescription drugs prescribed by your doctor to take at home.
+Medicare doesn’t cover prescription drugs your doctor prescribes to take at home.
 You’ll need Part D insurance.

 Those with Rosacea will have Medicare coverage at a dermatologist because it’s a specific medical condition.
-You’ll need a Part D plan for any medications your doctor prescribes to help with the symptoms of rosacea.
+You’ll need a Part D plan for any medications your doctor prescribes to help with rosacea symptoms.

 Medicare covers allergy tests that treat specific allergens.
 Percutaneous allergy tests, such as prick or scratch tests, are covered by Medicare.
 Talk to your doctor about your options if you want another allergy test.

-Medicare won’t cover a routine full-body skin exam because Medicare doesn’t cover asymptomatic screenings.
-Medicare will pay for skin exams after a biopsy since it’s not a routine service.
+While Medicare won’t cover a routine full-body skin exam because Medicare doesn’t cover asymptomatic screenings and will pay for skin exams after a biopsy since it’s not routine.

 Part B will cover the cost of a skin cancer screening if it’s medically necessary.
 You need to show signs of skin cancer for Part B to cover the cost.